-I have been evaluating policies and policy relevant programs in public health, health care, and social services for over 20 years.
-My work spans a variety of substantive areas, linked by a focus on the poor and underserved and on health disparities, and has typically been multi-disciplinary and involved mixed methods, including qualitative interviewing, surveying, and analysis of administrative data sets.
+For over 20 years I have been evaluating policies and policy-relevant programs in public health, health care, and social services, with a focus on poor and underserved populations and health disparities.
+This multidisciplinary work involves a combination of methods, including qualitative interviews, surveys, and data analysis.

-I have had continuous grants since 2008 from the NYState Health Foundation to provide evaluation technical assistance to other grantees of the foundation.
-In 2016 I was awarded a similar contract from the New York Community Trust, a contract that has been renewed for a second year.
+Since 2008 I have had continuous grants from the New York State Health Foundation to provide evaluation technical assistance to other grantees of the foundation.
+In 2016 I was awarded a similar contract from New York Community Trust, which was renewed for a second year.

 Associate Professor, Department of Population Health

 Journal of primary care & community health.
 2017 May 1; 2150131917709404-2150131917709404

 Using practice facilitation in primary care settings to reduce risk factors for cardiovascular disease: Physicians' burnout analysis [Meeting Abstract]

 Journal of general internal medicine.
 2017 April; Conference:(40th):S371

 Medical care research & review.
 2016 Oct 20; ?-?